le-cmyk/DEFI_Strategy/README.md

-# Interactive Dashboard with Python – Streamlit
+# Interactive DEFI Strategy with Python – Streamlit

 Projet of a DEFI Strategy